MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex3_Scheduled_Query.md

 16. For the Alert threshold area, leave the options unchanged.

-**Note** Best practices are to manage thresholds in the alert rule KQL query statement.
+**Note:** Best practices are to manage thresholds in the alert rule KQL query statement.

 17. For the Event grouping area, leave the **Group all events into a single alert** as the selected option.